The most important social media stats everyone should know

 It is difficult to argue against the fact that social media is here to stay.
-In addition, it is expected that social media will remain one of the most important marketing tools for businesses and brands well into the foreseeable future.
+In addition, it is expected that it will remain one of the most important marketing tools for businesses and brands well into the foreseeable future.
 Social networking should be a top concern for anyone or any company that wants to stay relevant in their industry and attract customers from new demographics.

-So, how do you keep yourself in the social media game?
+So, how do you keep yourself in the game?
 By paying attention to all the statistics on social media marketing published online by big players like Statistica.
 Why do these stats matter so much?
 Here, we’ll discuss all that and more.
 So, let’s get into the hows, the whats and the whys of statistics on social media marketing:

 As any social media marketer worth their salt would know: data plays a massive role in the success or failure of a company’s marketing strategy.
-Social media is no different, although the data may be even more important here.
+Organic social is no different, although the data may be even more important here.
 Through the many nuances and evolutions that social media platforms go through, it’s important to learn these stats so you might adjust your social media marketing strategy to meet them.

 Still not convinced as to the impact social media stats have on a company’s marketing strategy?
 Then let’s look at every marketer’s favourite tool, the data.
-Here’s why these stats are so important for your social media strategy:
+Here’s why these stats are so important for your strategy:

 Possibly the biggest reason why these yearly social media stats can impact a company’s marketing strategy is that without them, there would be no way to benchmark the performance of the social media profiles of the company.
 In terms of engagement, when we don’t have the overall statistics that test against various different profiles, we can fall into the trap of comparing our metrics against a single “competitor” profile.
 And that can be detrimental to one’s social media strategy simply because there are so many factors that affect how well a piece of content will do.